How to use Documentation

 • Analyze: If this checkbox is checked our program will analyze your search and view results as calculations.

-All results are multiplied to number 19.
+All results will be divided through the number 19.
 This number ist beside the checkbox "Analyze" and can be changed to any other number you choose.

 Tools Tools Tools can be found in the upper left menu or under the Surahs section!